 - In The Deerslayer (the prequel to Last of the Mohicans), Hawkeye tries to convince his Noble Savage friends that the world is round, but they don't buy his arguments, since they can see the sun rise and set each day.

-- Philip Jose Farmer has a couple:
+- Philip José Farmer has a couple:

 - Technically, the landscape of the Ringworld is a Flatworld, as it only has one side and has edges walled off with hundred-thousand-mile high walls.
+Its diameter is so great that any local deviation from a flat plane is negligible.

 - In The Legends of Ethshar, the world of Ethshar is the flat end-cap of a cylinder, surrounded on all sides by a yellow gas.